orion29/Satellite-Image-Segmentation-for-Flood-Damage-Analysis/README.md

 # Satellite-Image-Segmentation-for-Flood-Damage-Analysis
 ## Data Source

-Free public images: Sentinel dataset of Very High Resolution Images (1973*2263 pixels) with a resolution of .216m per pixel was used.
-Masks (96*96 pixels) with resolution of 10m per pixel were used for both building and damage detection.
+Free public images: Sentinel dataset of Very High Resolution Images (1973 by 2263 pixels) with a resolution of .5m per pixel was used.
+Masks (960 by 960 pixels) with resolution of 1m per pixel were used for both building and damage detection.

- VHR Images		   	    Building Mask(10m)	    Damage Mask(10m)
+### Very High Resolution Image (0.5m per pixel)
+### Building Mask(1m)
+### Damage Mask(1m)

 ## Pre-processing steps

-VHR Images were downscaled to (512,512) resolution using BICUBIC resampling technique.
+<li> VHR Images were downscaled to (1024,1024) resolution using BICUBIC resampling technique.</li>
-Image Masks were upsampled to (512,512) resolution using BICUBIC resampling technique.
+<li> Image Masks were upsampled to (1024,1024) resolution using BICUBIC resampling technique.</li>
+<li> Images and their respective Masks were cut into 4 patches of resolution (512,512) each.</li>
-Both VHR Images and Masks were converted from int tensor (0-255) to float tensor (0-1) .
+<li> Both VHR Images and Masks were converted from int tensor (0-255) to float tensor (0-1) and normalized using imagenet stats .</li><br>

-BICUBIC Resampling : Bicubic resampling computes new pixels using cubic splines.
+<b> BICUBIC Resampling </b> : Bicubic resampling computes new pixels using cubic splines.
 When upsampling, this method operates on the 4 by 4 cell of pixels surrounding each new pixel location.
 This is the recommended resampling method for most images as it represents a good trade-off between accuracy and speed.

+## Image Patches

 ## Training

-### Model:

-UNET with Resnet-34 (pertained on cifar-10 imagenet model) as a backbone.
+### Model: UNET with Resnet-34 (pertained on cifar-10 imagenet model) as a backbone.
-The U-Net is convolutional network architecture for fast and precise segmentation of images.
-It is an encoder-decoder style network.
+The <b> U-Net </b> is convolutional network architecture for fast and precise segmentation of images.
+It is an encoder-decoder style network.<br>
 Using a U-Net with a pretrained resnet encoder means that the encoder part of the U-Net will be replaced by the resnet pretrained weights.
 It's a concept of transfer learning, i.e we don't need to train the model from scratch.

 ### Optimizer: ADAM

-Adaptive Moment Estimation (Adam)  is  an optimizer that computes adaptive learning rates for each parameter.
-In addition to storing an exponentially decaying average of past squared gradients vt like RMSprop, Adam also keeps an exponentially decaying average of past gradients mt, similar to momentum. gt =  Gradient Calculated mt =  Momentum vt =  RMSprop
+<b> Adaptive Moment Estimation (Adam) </b> is  an optimizer that computes adaptive learning rates for each parameter.
+In addition to storing an exponentially decaying average of past squared gradients vt like RMSprop, Adam also keeps an exponentially decaying average of past gradients mt, similar to momentum.
+gt =  Gradient Calculated
+mt =  Momentum
+vt =  RMSprop